 - Help you understand what AUSTRAC is looking for and what you must give them (and what you don't have to).

 - Act on your behalf.
-Our AUSTRAC Authorised Auditors are accredited by the highest regulatory agency in the country to give you advice.
 As members of our team are also Australian Legal Practitioners, speaking to them will not breach the terms of the notice or be deemed a criminal offence.

 - Give you expert advice on how to respond.
 As some of our experts are Australian Legal Practitioners this advice may be protected by Legal Professional Privilege.
 This means you may not have to provide these documents to AUSTRAC or to a Court.